 Dear prospective applicant:

-of Physics and Astronomy at Rutgers University hopes to host an on-campus
+Physics and Astronomy at Rutgers University will host an on-campus

 Research Experiences for Undergraduates (REU) program in the summer of